 California dentists are required to follow Cal/OSHA’s “Heat Illness Prevention in Indoor Places of Employment” standard that took effect July 24.

-As cases of the highly contagious but preventable measles viral infection increase across the U.S. due to delayed childhood vaccinations,…
+Updated July 14, 2025: As the highly contagious but preventable measles viral infection spreads across the U.S. due to delayed…

 To be compliant with Cal/OSHA standards, California dental practices are required to train any team member who may be exposed to bloodborne pathogens.
 CDA has resources available to support your practice in achieving compliance.